 The massive cliffs, from which Calvert Cliffs State Park was named, dominate the shoreline of the Chesapeake Bay for roughly 24 miles in Calvert County and were formed over 10 to 20 million years ago when all of Southern Maryland was covered by a warm, shallow sea.
 When the sea receded the cliffs were exposed and began eroding.
 Today these cliffs reveal the remains of prehistoric species Including sharks, whales, rays, and seabirds that were the size of small airplanes.

-Pets are allowed in Calvert Cliffs State Park.
+Pets on a leash are allowed in Calvert Cliffs State Park.

 Calvert Cliffs State Park Trail Map

 A new map of the trails at Calvert Cliffs State Park can be downloaded for free from this website.
 Please make sure to read the printing instructions and information for how to download the file to cell phones.
 The map is in a PDF format that requires Adobe Reader.
 To get the free Adobe Reader go to Adobe.com.